Tag: appetizer

 - Mix together all of the filling ingredients.

-- Scoop a heaping tsp of the shrimp filling into the center of a gyoza wrapper.
-Wet the edges with water.
+- Lay out the gyoza wrappers.
+Place a heaping tsp of the filling in the center.
+Wet the edges around the filling with water on you fingertips.

-- Fold the wrapper in half and crimp the edges.
+- Fold the dumplings in half and crimp.

 - Starting from the bottom right edge, fold over 1/8” of the edge and crimp.
 Do this 6 times in total across the gyoza’s edge.